M & A

-The Company argued that notwithstanding that based on the percentage ratio calculations, the Acquisitions would be a VSA, the transaction did not constitute an RTO since the Acquisitions and other transactions did not involve a change in control.
+The Company argued that notwithstanding that based on the percentage ratio calculations, the Acquisitions would be a VSA, the transaction did not constitute a RTO since the Acquisitions and other transactions did not involve a change in control.
+The HKEX disagreed stating that an acquisition is a RTO under the HKEX Listing Rules if the HKEX is satisfied that it is an attempt to:

 The removal of the listed asset carve out had significant consequences for restructurings of distressed companies.
 In the context of a change of control and rescue of the business, one of the principal routes had been an injection of a listed asset.
 With the exception gone, almost any asset injection resulting in a change of control would be treated as an RTO.